hMa | HANRAHAN MEYERS ARCHITECTS | DESIGN IS A FRAME TO NATURE.

 “Research into the fabrication of sound waves into visual patterns in order to allow visitors to inhabit sound, visually”

-final frit pattern for 'BirdSong'
+final frit pattern for 'WATER'

 variation : dot pattern based on composer's score